Sukanya Samriddhi Yojana – Details of Sukanya Samriddhi Account

-5. A Number of Accounts: A single parent/legal guardian can open only one account for every girl child in the family.
+5. Single Account per Girl Child: A single parent/legal guardian can open only one account for every girl child in the family.
 A maximum of two accounts for two girl children can be opened in one family.

 6. Where to Open this Account: This account is opened in the authorized branches of Post Offices or commercial banks like State Bank of India, Bank of Baroda, Punjab National Bank, Bank of India, Canara Bank, Andhra Bank, UCO Bank, and Allahabad Bank, to name a few.

-7. Documents Required: There are certain documents required to open this Sukanya Samridddhi Yojana Account-
+7. Documents Required: There are certain documents required to open this Sukanya Samriddhi Yojana Account-

 - Birth certificate of the girl child